Crescite/crescite-token/README.md

 ### Deploy

-    hh [GLOBAL OPTIONS] staking:deploy
+    hh [GLOBAL OPTIONS] staking:deploy:v1

+Then using the deployed address:

+      hh mint --account STAKING_ADDRESS --amount 13200000000 --network NETWORK

-### Emergency
+### Escape hatch

-> This command requires the staking contract to be paused:
-> `hh staking:pause`

-This task will withdraw all CRE from the staking contract to a specified address.
+After a few safety prompts, this task will withdraw all CRE from the staking contract to a specified address.

-    hh [GLOBAL OPTIONS] staking:emergency --network NETWORK
+    hh [GLOBAL OPTIONS] staking:escape-hatch --network NETWORK

 Follow the CLI prompts to specify the address.

-> Note - This task will likely be deprecated in favour of a multisig approach
+This task is designed for debugging.
+In production a multisig wallet will be used to execute an escape hatch transaction.

 ### Pause